-And the issues can be as simple as someone not realizing that AWS tags are case sensitive: ClientA, clienta, and clientA are three different entities in AWS.
+The issues can be as simple as someone not realizing that AWS tags are case-sensitive: ClientA, clienta, and clientA are three different entities in AWS.
 Perhaps someone, without even thinking about it, abbreviated environment to env.
 Variants can cause big problems.

 And, just to add a touch of irony to the issue of variants and cost control: if such tags are also cost allocation tags, then all those variants must be activated in AWS.
 The more tags that are activated, the more it costs to store their data!

 #4 The Untaggable

 Tagging teams almost certainly come up against the problem that certain resources in AWS just don’t align with the desired tagging policy.
 It might be that the costs associated with such resources need to be abstracted up a level or two.
 For example, it might be necessary to implement a cost allocation tag as general as “DAM-infrastructure” to collate global costs that arise from creating a Digital Asset Management solution.

 And then there is #5 that can suffer from any combination of 1–4: you inherited someone else’s AWS environment.
 Whether this occurs due to churn or thanks to the acquisition, it can create some knotty problems.